Engineering 100-980

 Introduction

-By the end of this lab, you will have re-built your circuit from lab 4, and added an accelerometer and pressure sensor, as well as made calibration curves for each of the sensors.
+By the end of this lab, you will have re-built your circuit from lab 4, and added a 4-in-1 digital sensor, as well as made calibration curves for your accelerometer.

-Most of the time involved in this lab will be re-wiring what you have previously built, as well as working on calibrating your accelerometer and pressure sensors.
+Most of the time involved in this lab will be re-wiring what you have previously built, adapting your code to support the new digital sensor, as well as working on calibrating your accelerometer.

 What this means for you is that we are slowly going to start making our instructions increasingly vague.
 By this point you should know how to wire up an analog sensor to your Arduino and how to find and run starter code.